 The other building is, of course, the Hotel de France, well known as it was discovered by John Wyer, their racing team manager in the 1950's.
 He formed a strong relationship with the Pasteau family that owned and ran it through many generations, and continued to use it as his Le Mans base after leaving Aston Martin, when he went on to manage winning teams for Ford and Porsche right through to the early 1970's.
 It remains a very special place for all Le Mans enthusiasts and the venue for many events over the years.
 In recent times it has been purchased by new owners, and has been subject to a sympathetic restoration into an independently owned boutique hotel, but retains an authentic race theme in the bar plus a superb restaurant.

 To stay at the Hotel de France during the 24H or the Classic means you will probably have to join the very long waiting list for a room, unless you are a famous past or present Le Mans driver or other motor racing personality.
-However, there is a new alternative for 2019, as you can rent La Maison des Pilotes du Mans apartment in the historic Cheval Blanc building, with a fabulous grandstand view of the Hotel de France and all the cars, personalities and action in the square below during the race weeks through the 3 large windows, each with a Juliet balcony.
+However, there is an alternative as you can rent La Maison des Pilotes du Mans apartment in the historic Cheval Blanc building, with a fabulous grandstand view of the Hotel de France and all the cars, personalities and action in the square below during the race weeks through the 3 large windows, each with a Juliet balcony.

 You can eat, drink and mingle with many famous personalities from the world of endurance racing at the Hotel de France during race weeks.